Marie of Anjou

 Marie of Anjou (14 October 1404 – 29 November 1463) was Queen of France as the spouse of King Charles VII from 1422 to 1461.
 She served as regent and presided over the council of state several times during the absence of the king.

 Life

-Marie was the eldest daughter of Louis II of Anjou, claimant to the throne of Naples, and Yolande of Aragon, claimant to the throne of Aragon.
+Marie was the eldest daughter of Louis II, Duke of Anjou, claimant to the throne of Naples, and Yolande of Aragon, claimant to the throne of Aragon.

-Marie was betrothed to her second cousin Charles, son and heir apparent of Charles VI of France, in 1413.
-When a Burgundian force took Paris in 1418, Charles left her stranded, but she was taken by John the Fearless to Saumur to be reunited with him.
+Marie was betrothed to her second cousin Charles, Count of Ponthieu, son and heir apparent of Charles VI of France, in 1413.
+When the Burgundian took Paris in 1418, Charles left her stranded, but she was taken by John the Fearless, Duke of Burgundy to Saumur to be reunited with him.
 However, Charles failed to arrive for the agreed rendezvous.

 The wedding took place on 18 December 1422 at Bourges.
 The marriage made Marie Queen of France, but she was never crowned.
 Her spouse's victory in the Hundred Years' War owed a great deal to the support he received from Marie's family, notably from her mother Yolande of Aragon.